 This is Hassan Isingoma Navid.
 He was recommended to me by a friend, and I cannot sing his praises highly enough.
 We paid him USD$100 a day to plan our Uganda itinerary and drive us around, plus fuel and tips.
 Far, far more than just a driver, Hassan was travel agent, guide, troubleshooter, photography assistant and friend.
 He booked our accommodation, park permits, and activities, recommended places to eat, and was an encyclopaedia of useful information.
 If you’re thinking about booking someone like him for your trip to Uganda, just ping me a message and I’ll gladly pass on his contact details.

 Our Two-Week Uganda Itinerary: The Route

 Our Uganda itinerary took us north from Kampala and then out to the west in a big loop.
 You’ll immediately notice that we’ve missed everything to the north and east, but this route takes in all the major highlights including the famous gorilla and chimpanzee tracking, and five national parks.
-We also took a short detour into the Democratic Republic of Congo to climb Nyiragongo volcano, which I’ve added on the map but not included in this route, since it’s currently deemed too unsafe to go there.
-Hopefully in the future that will change – and do check, because it was an incredible experience that you should definitely try to do if you possibly can.
+We also took a short detour into the Democratic Republic of Congo to climb Nyiragongo volcano, which I’ve added on the map but not included in this route, since at the time of writing it was deemed too unsafe to go there.
+Hopefully by the time you read this that will have changed – and do check, because it was an incredible experience that you should definitely try to do if you possibly can.

 Anyway, without further ado, here is my recommended Uganda itinerary for a two-week trip.